Uniforms of the United States Air Force: Early designs

 In 1966, a long sleeve winter blue shirt with epaulets was introduced.
 Epaulets were unadorned, with officers wearing small rank insignia on the collar and enlisted personnel sewn-on cloth insignia on the sleeves.
-These would be phased out in the early 1980s.
+In the early 80s, the soft rank epaulets from the light blue shoes were authorized for officers and senior NCOs.
+Members would cut the thread holding the epaulets down to place the rank.
+These would be phased out 30 September 1988.

 Tan summer service dress uniforms for officers, nicknamed "silver-tans" for the sheen of their Shade 193 color, saw use into the mid-1960s, while a brief-lived enlisted version which included a cotton bush jacket was introduced in 1956 and discontinued in 1965.
-Tan short-sleeve cotton shirts and trousers for males, known as 1505s after their shade, continued in use until the early 1970s, while females wore light-blue combinations.
+Tan short-sleeve cotton shirts and trousers for men, known as 1505s after their shade, continued in use until the early 1970s, while women wore light-blue combinations.
 In the early 1970s, a version of the blue service uniform with a short-sleeve shirt replaced these, as the blue uniforms became the single form of service dress.

 A short-lived "ceremonial blue" uniform and "ceremonial white" uniform was also implemented in the mid-1980s and discontinued by 1 August 1994 and 1 March 1993 respectively.
 Mandatory for field grade officers and above, the blue version was identical to the blue service uniform with the exception of silver metallic sleeve braid replacing the dark blue mohair sleeve braid and hard "shoulder board" insignia from the officer's mess dress uniform worn in lieu of large metal rank insignia.
 The white uniform was identical in cut and style to the blue version and also incorporated the metallic sleeve braid and shoulder board rank insignia.